mrinalsetty/Movie-Management-System/README.md

-# Movie-Management-System
+# Music-playlist
-Web based project to categorize movies, manage them in their wish-list and, provide the user with a great user experience.
-It is built using HTML, CSS, Python, and SQL (Visual Studio Code, MySQL and Flask).
+user can access the information of the songs based on the genre. user can create a playlist of his own and delete songs from that playlist ,only when he logs-in. user can directly access the youtube links of the desired songs ,once he logs in.
+This is a web application using MySQL database and flask.